openstack/glance/doc/source/cache.rst

    prefetching.

-Once you have queued the images you wish to prefetch, call the ``glance-cache-prefetch`` executable, which will prefetch all queued images concurrently, reporting the results of the fetch for each image, as shown below::
+Once you have queued the images you wish to prefetch, call the ``glance-cache-prefetcher`` executable, which will prefetch all queued images concurrently, reporting the results of the fetch for each image, as shown below::